Multilevel domain decomposition-based architectures for physics-informed neural networks: Numerical results

 \paragraph{Ablation tests} For our ablation tests, we fix the problem parameters to be $k=2^4 \pi / 1.6$ and $\sigma=0.8/2^4$ in \cref{eq:helmholtz_problem}.
 Then, similar to \cref{sec:homogeneous_laplace}, we train a baseline multilevel FBPINN to solve this problem, using $L=4$ levels, an overlap ratio along each dimension of $\delta=1.9$, and FCNs with 1 hidden layer and 16 hidden units for each subdomain network.
 The multilevel FBPINN is trained using the constraining operator $[\mathcal{C} u] (\mathbf{x},\bm{\theta}) =\tanh(x_1/\sigma)\tanh((1-x_1)/\sigma)\tanh(x_2/\sigma)\tanh((1-x_2)/\sigma)u(\mathbf{x},\bm{\theta})$ with $\sigma=1/k$.
 We use $N=160 \times 160=$~25,600 uniformly-spaced collocation points and $M=320\times 320$ uniformly-spaced test points to train and test the multilevel FBPINN, respectively.

 Given this baseline model, we then vary different hyperparameters over a range of values and measure the change in performance.
 This is carried out for the number of levels ranging from $L=2$ to $5$, the overlap ratio ranging from $1.1$ to $2.7$, and the number of hidden units in the subdomain network ranging from $2$ to $32$.
 Our results are shown in~\cref{fig:ablation_helmholtz}.
 We obtain similar results to the ablation tests carried out in~\cref{sec:homogeneous_laplace} for the homogeneous Laplace problem.
-Namely, that the accuracy of the multilevel FBPINN improves as the overlap ratio or the number of free parameters of the subdomain networks increases.
+Namely, that the accuracy of the multilevel FBPINN improves as the overlap ratio and the number of free parameters of the subdomain networks increases.
 Furthermore, its accuracy improves as the number of levels increases, likely because the solution contains relatively high frequencies and multiple subdomains are needed.
+We observe relatively large variations of the test loss between different random initialisations of the models below a value of $10^{-1}$.
+In particular, the final loss can be somewhere between $10^{-2}$ and $10^{-1}$.

 We carry out two other benchmark tests.
 First, we train a PINN with 5 hidden layers and 256 hidden units, and second, we train four one-level FBPINNs with $J^{(1)}=2,4,8, \text{ and } 16$ subdomains along each dimension, respectively.
 All other relevant hyperparameters are kept the same as the baseline model.
 These results are also shown in \cref{fig:ablation_helmholtz}.
 Here, the PINN converges poorly, which again highlights the shortcomings of PINNs when solving more complex problems.
 Furthermore, the convergence of all the one-level FBPINNs is much slower than the multilevel FBPINN, and their final accuracy is worse.
 This again suggests that multiple levels are required for scalability.